Trump gives new Pentagon chief a taste of his world view

 Trump did not explain his complaint about Mattis' approach to the war.
 But Trump hinted that he had irreconcilable differences with Mattis on what Trump views as an unfair defense relationship with allies such as NATO.
 Trump suggested that Shanahan, who took over as acting defense secretary when Mattis ended his tenure Monday, agrees with him on this.

 "We have some great allies, but a lot of our allies were taking advantage of our taxpayers and our country," Trump said.
 "We can't let that happen, and Pat Shanahan agrees with that and he's agreed with that for a long time.
 And that was very important to me.

-I couldn't get other people to understand it," Trump said, apparently referring to Mattis, who argued for higher defense spending by NATO allies but did so in a nonconfrontational way.
+"I couldn't get other people to understand it," Trump said, apparently referring to Mattis, who argued for higher defense spending by NATO allies but did so in a nonconfrontational way.

-In a resignation letter that amounted to a rebuke of Trump's view on how to treat alliances and adversaries, Mattis wrote: "My views on treating allies with respect and also being clear-eyed about both malign actors and strategic competitors are strongly held and informed by over four decades of immersion in these issues."
+In a resignation letter that amounted to a rebuke of Trump's view on how to treat alliances and adversaries, Mattis wrote, "My views on treating allies with respect and also being clear-eyed about both malign actors and strategic competitors are strongly held and informed by over four decades of immersion in these issues."

 Mattis submitted his resignation on Dec.
 20 after a series of policy disagreements with Trump, including the president's decision to withdraw troops from Syria.
 Mattis said he would stay until the end of February, but on Dec.
 23 Trump announced that Shanahan would take over Jan.
 1, speeding up Mattis' departure.